- Viewing Profile: Reputation: Hiroshx1

 Incapacitates: Sap and Gouge with Paralysis.

-Priest: As of right now this is my favorite comp as well as the one I have most experience with.
+Priest: This is a really fun comp to play.
 Although it isn't a common monk comp it has great potential.
 Some downsides is that your priest has to be very good for it to succeed.
 But if you and your priest are able to connect on a target at the same time other enemies are CC'd the damage is unreal and you almost always get a cooldown.

 Disarms: Psychic Horror with Grapple Weapon.